 The history of the Alpine Motel Apartments and the findings of the current investigation will likely play a significant role in the wrongful death claim on behalf of Cihal’s family.
 The claim will seek to provide damages for her family.
 Money cannot make a tragedy right, but it does compensate for losses including funeral expenses, property damage, and loss of companionship.

 If you suffered a loved one’s death, or any other loss arising out of an accident, justice demands the at-fault party pay.
 It’s What’s Right.
-We at Sam & Ash, LLP are dedicated to your justice.
+We at Sam & Ash Injury Law are dedicated to your justice.
 Call us for a free consultation at 1 (800) 304-2000.
 We are here for you any hour, day or night because you deserve to be heard now.